ohhsodead/arisen-studio/README.md

 * Browse games, categories and favorites
 * Discover game mods, apps and resources
 * Complete with details, creator, version, etc.
-* Filter mods by firmware or type
+* Filter mods by firmware and type
 * Supports all types of modded files
 * Download mods archive to your drive
 * Install mods files directly to games